TheWebMonks/meshmonk/docs/ubuntu.md

 `sudo apt install git`

 ## Install gcc/g++ 4.9
 Because matlab only supports gcc's and g++'s earlier version (not the 5.x versions), we'll have to downgrade.
+Below we'll give an easy (but permanent) way to do that.
+If you want to be able to switch versions on the fly, however, follow [this post](https://askubuntu.com/a/26518/664811).

 First, we'll remove the symbolic links of gcc and g++ to the 5.x versions, we'll install the older versions, and relink gcc and g++ symbols to those older versions:
 1. Check which versions you have.
 If they are 4.9, you can skip the other steps:
 `gcc -v`